A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 Consider the cost

-Before you apply, consider if you have tried all ways to resolve the issue without involving the justice system.
+Before you apply, we recommend that you seek legal advice and consider if you have tried all ways to resolve the issue without involving the justice system.

 Legal proceedings in the Supreme Court can be very expensive.